- Focus and scope

 - If authors are encouraged to revise and resubmit a submission, there is no guarantee that the revised submission will be accepted.

 - The paper acceptance is constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.

-- Double Publication is sanctioned with immediate rejection.
+- Double submissions will be sanctioned with immediate rejection.